“Can we be like Duolingo on TikTok?”

 If you expect me to say, “Make sure your goal is to make every video go viral,” then you are wrong.
 Sort of.

 Of course, virality is key to explosive growth.
+We even have an entire guide on how to quantify virality and include it in your growth strategy.
 But that’s the thing — the growth you achieve is explosive, short-term, and momentary.
 Instead, what the approach outlined above allows for is to build sustainable momentum on the platform and unlock longevity on a platform that’s notorious for transiency.

 In order to unlock such sustainability, think of your content in 2 categories: